-The Court was quite clear in noting, however, that simple “fault” or “bad acts” not directly fitting the above description of economic harm do not qualify and are explicitly not to be considered in the granting or not granting of alimony.
-Also, there is no longer any difference between genders – either husbands or wives may receive, or be ordered to pay, alimony.
+The Nevada Supreme Court has been quite clear in noting, however, that simple “fault” or “bad acts” not directly causing economic harm do not qualify and are explicitly not to be considered in the granting or not granting of alimony.
+Also, there is no longer any difference between genders — either husbands or wives may receive, or be ordered to pay, alimony.

-In 2010, the Court held that whenever the potential alimony obligor was wealthy, old, and sick, the possiblity of awarding lump sum alimony must be explicity considered when an alimony award is made.
+In 2010, the Court held that whenever the potential alimony obligor was wealthy, old, and sick, the possibility of awarding lump sum alimony must be explicitly considered when an alimony award is made.
 Schwartz v.
 Schwartz

 This office has put together an Alimony Factor Table showing all of the important alimony cases decided in the past 20 years, and the facts, legal tests, and results in those cases, to show what the Court has actually ordered in various scenarios.
 Additionally, the State Bar Family Law Section attempted to create a mathematical abstract of those cases, assigning mathematical weights to the actual factors used by the Court.
 Called the “Tonopah Formula” Gross or Net, it allows a totally objective review of the numbers involved in a given case, which might give a starting point to a party, attorney, or judge, in figuring whether a case is facially an “alimony case,” and what kinds of sums might be considered reasonable in view of precedent.

 One peculiarity of the Uniform Interstate Family Support Act (“UIFSA”) is that only the State which made an original alimony award may modify it — no matter how many years have passed, and even if all parties have left the State of issuance.
 This makes alimony modifications follow very different rules from those relating to child support.